-3. The method as recited in claim 1, wherein the baseline signal data is baseline Doppler ultrasound signal data acquired from the subject before acquiring the Doppler ultrasound signals in step (a).
+3. The method as recited in claim 1, wherein the baseline signal data is baseline Doppler ultrasound signal data acquired from the subject before acquiring the Doppler ultrasound signals in step (b).

-4. The method as recited in claim 1, wherein the parameter is an amplitude of the Doppler ultrasound signals at a particular respiratory phase and the similar parameter is an amplitude of the baseline signal data at the particular respiratory phase.
+4. The method as recited in claim 1, wherein the parameter is an amplitude of the Doppler ultrasound signals at a particular respiratory phase and the parameter of the baseline signal data is an amplitude of the baseline signal data at the particular respiratory phase.